matthewT53/Very-Simple-SMTPS/README.md

 ### Download a release:
 Grab the latest release from [here](https://github.com/matthewT53/Very-Simple-SMTPS/releases/tag/v1.0.0).

-Build it using the instructions below.
+You can build a release version of this library by following the instructions [below](#how-to-build).

-Copy over the include folder into your own project and copy either the `libsmtp_lib.so` or `libsmtp_lib.a` library file under `.conan/src` into your own project and link with it.
+Copy over the `include` folder into your own project and copy either the `libsmtp_lib.so` or `libsmtp_lib.a` library file that was built under `.conan/src` into your own project and link with it.
+Best of luck!

 ### Example usage:
 ```c++